Three Pieces Glass Plates Photo Collage, Various Size Hand Cutted Laser Print Photograph on Acetate Paper, Water, Glass

 Overhead Projector, Two-channel Sound Installation, Plexiglass Boxes, Laser Print Photographs on Acetate Paper, Glass Pedestal, Scissors, Ruler, Found Stone, Water

-New landscapes of viewers who came to the interactive space created with overhead projectors, plexiglass pool, glass and photographs.
+New landscapes of viewers who came to the interactive space created with overhead projectors, a plexiglass pool, glass, and photographs.